 Minor Child Power of Attorney Forms

-A Minor Child Power of Attorney form is a legal document that allows a parent or guardian to elect a trustworthy adult to take care of their child in their absence.
+A minor child power of attorney form is a legal document that allows a parent or guardian to elect an adult to take care of their child (or children) in their absence.
 The form is commonly used by parents that will need to leave their child(ren), whether due to military active duty, traveling, long-term medical treatment, a prison sentence, or another valid reason.
 By completing and signing the form, the parents are not giving up parental responsibilities, but merely giving another individual permission to handle medical matters, enroll their child in school, and provide for any of the kid’s needs.